sweirich/pi-forall/notes2.md

 are annotated and the one where they aren't).
 We'll start with an expression that has no annotations on lambdas, and elaborate it to one that does.

-The bottom of the Syntax file contains instances for unbound.
-The library uses generic programming to create all of the definitions in an instance of the `Alpha` type class.

-    instance Alpha Term
+The definitions of the AST datatypes derive instances for two type classes from the `unbound-generics` library: `Unbound.Alpha` and `Unbound.Subst`.

-Among other things, the Alpha class enables functions for alpha equivalence and free variable calculation.
+Among other things, the `Alpha` class enables functions for alpha equivalence and free variable calculation, with the types shown below.
 Because unbound creates these instances for us, we don't have to worry about defining them.

     aeq :: Alpha a => a -> a -> Bool
     fv  :: Alpha a => a -> [Name a]